Endorsed Time Series Stations

 Endorsed since July 2020

 The Penlee Point Atmospheric Observatory (PPAO) was established by the Plymouth Marine Laboratory in May 2014 for long term observations of ocean-atmosphere interaction.
-At only a few tens of m away from the water edge and 11m above mean sea level, the observatory on an exposed headland is exposed to marine air over a wide wind sector.
+At only a few tens of meters away from the water edge and 11m above mean sea level, the observatory on an exposed headland is exposed to marine air over a wide wind sector.
 Typical southwesterly winds tend to bring relatively clean background Atlantic air.
 In contrast, winds from the southeast are often contaminated by exhaust plumes from passing ships.
 Winds from the north are more influenced by terrestrial/urban pollution.
 Continuous observations at PPAO also allow us to quantify the impact of anthropogenic activity on the coastal environment as well as the influence of the sea on the nearby land.

 Principal investigator: Mingxi Yang & Thomas Bell, Plymouth Marine Laboratory, UK